NCI-GDC/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 ### New Features and Changes
 * The Annotations Browser and annotation summary page have been implemented. <!--PEAR-1838/1181/1182/1160-->
-* The performance of the Clinical Data Analysis tool has been improved, especially when large cohorts are used with QQ plots. <!--PEAR-1536-->
 * The case summary page has been enhanced with a table listing all the files associated with the case.
 Additionally, a link to the table is now available in the header of the summary page, and information has been added to the File Counts summary tables  to lead users to the new files table.
 The clinical and biospecimen supplements tables have also been removed from the case summary page. <!--PEAR-1822/1849/1833/PEAR-1832-->
 * Files in the Repository can now be filtered by Tissue Type, Tumor Descriptor, Specimen Type, and Preservation method. <!--PEAR-1514-->
 * Metadata and Sample Sheet downloads have been added to the Repository. <!--PEAR-1863-->
-* The tooltip on the Mutation Frequency card in the Analysis Center has been updated. <!--PEAR-1877-->
+* The performance of the Clinical Data Analysis tool has been improved, especially when large cohorts are used with QQ plots. <!--PEAR-1536-->
+* Quick Search now returns results for the latest versions of files when searching for older versions of those files. <!--PEAR-1804-->
 * Responsiveness improvements have been made to the Analysis Center and the Cohort Bar. <!--PEAR-1836-->
-* The X button on the __Unexpected Error dialog box__ has been removed. <!--SV-2367-->
+* The X button on the Unexpected Error dialog box has been removed. <!--SV-2367-->
-* Demo buttons have been removed from the selection view of Cohort Comparison and Set Operations. <!--SV-2328/2327-->
+* Buttons for launching demos have been removed from the selection view of Cohort Comparison and Set Operations. <!--SV-2328/2327-->
-* The Cohort Buider image on the home page has been updated to reflect the latest design. <!--PEAR-1593-->
-* The UX/UI for Cohort Builder has been improved. <!--PEAR-1547-->
+* The UX/UI for the Cohort Builder has been improved. <!--PEAR-1547-->
 * Set names for sets of the same type are now enforced to be unique when editing names in Manage Sets. <!--PEAR-1359-->
 * Number ranges cards in the Cohort Builder no longer display the custom range option when there is no data. <!--PEAR-661-->
+* The Cohort Buider image on the home page has been updated to reflect the latest design. <!--PEAR-1593-->
+* The tooltip on the Mutation Frequency card in the Analysis Center has been updated. <!--PEAR-1877-->

 ### Bugs Fixed Since Last Release
-* Tokens are no longer refreshed when the User Profile is viewed. <!--PEAR-1818-->
-* The error that sometimes occurs when viewing the __Follow-Ups/Molecular Tests__ tab in the case summary page has been resolved. <!--SV-2431-->
-* __Quick Search__ now correctly displays results even if the same search input is applied twice quickly. <!--SV-2410-->
-* In __Set Operations__, the saving of gene and mutation sets will now be successful if the saving dialog is manually dismissed after the Save button is clicked. <!--SV-2368-->
-* Using "Save As" to replace a cohort with itself will no longer result in an error notification despite the replacement being successful. <!--SV-2363-->
-* Users will no longer be able to download more than 5 GB of files in total at a time via the browser from the cart. <!--SV-2342-->
-* The survival plot in Mutation Frequency no longer flickers when the cohort has 0 cases. <!--SV-2331/PEAR-1701-->
-* Saving a cohort that was previously saved now displays the correct message. <!--PEAR-1651-->
-* Cohort Builder cards for number ranges now display an informative message rather than a spinner when there is no data for the facet. <!--PEAR-1646-->
-* Removing a custom Cohort Builder card no longer incorrectly removes the associated filters from the current cohort. <!--PEAR-1612-->
-* Table buttons in Clinical Data Analysis no longer overlay the survival plot on smaller screens when many survival plots are displayed at the same time. <!--PEAR-1600-->
-* Filters related to numeric values in the Cohort Builder now correctly displays the numbers entered. <!--SV-2383-->
-* The correct file size total will not be displayed in the Repository when filtering is applied within the tool and the active cohort contains Available Data filters. <!--SV-2376-->
-* The Biospecimen tree in the case summary page is no longer hidden when the bioId provided in the URL does not exist. <!--PEAR-1202-->
-* Cohorts will now display data in Mutation Frequency, Cohort Builder, and the summary charts even when removing gene/mutation filters from a cohort temporarily results in 0 cases. <!--SV-2414-->
-* Cohorts now contain the correct cases when created from the cases table by using the "Existing Cohort With Selected Cases" and "Existing Cohort Without Selected Cases" options with a cohort containing gene or mutation filters. <!--PEAR-1043-->
-* Attempting to download a TSV of all the mutations in the GDC no longer results in an error due to the length of time needed to generate the TSV. <!--SV-2388-->
-* Downloading the **Clinical/Biospecimen TSV or JSON** before the cohort has fully loaded will no longer result in an error. <!--SV-2402-->
-* Quick Search now returns results for the latest versions of files when searching for older versions of those files. <!--PEAR-1804-->

 * __Section 508 Accessibility__:
     * Small aria-label inconsistencies have been addressed. <!--PEAR-1715-->
     * Keyboard focus is now returned to the triggering element when modals are closed. <!--PEAR-1658-->